snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/migration-guides/unified/index.md

 ### Upgrading to 0.3.0

+- `snowplow__page_view_passthroughs` has been renamed to `snowplow__view_passthroughs`.
+Please rename this in your project yaml if you have set any.
-The only change required is that if you currently use `snowplow__allow_refresh` without also adding a `--full-refresh` flag in any script this is now required to ensure the manifest tables are full refreshed.
+- If you currently use `snowplow__allow_refresh` without also adding a `--full-refresh` flag in any script this is now required to ensure the manifest tables are full refreshed.

 ### Upgrading to 0.2.0